humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails7.md

   - /assets/js/catchup.js
 ---

-Users are important for you a
+Users are important for your application as they'll be contributing the data.
+We need to make sure this is as simple for users to contribute as possible, but keep track of individual users.

 ## Devise
 For this exercise, we'll be using the `devise` gem to manage user